huggingface/transformers/examples/research_projects/xls_r/README.md

    If you have already cloned that repo, you might need to `git pull` to get the most recent changes in the `transformers` library.

-   Running this command will automatically install `pytorch` and the most relevant libraries required for fine-tuning a speech recognition system.
+   Running this command will automatically install `torch` and the most relevant libraries required for fine-tuning a speech recognition system.

 Next, you should also install the 🤗 Datasets library.
 We strongly recommend installing the